ManyiLi12345/D2IM-Net/README.md

 ```
 python test.py
 ```
-For the default settings, please refer to utils.py.
+To change the default settings, please see utils.py.

 During training, it saves the reconstructions of some selected images with GT camera after every a few epochs, in "./ckpt/outputs/".